 There haven't been any changes in our household that would warrant the change in behaviour.
 He comes from a very loving home, where we provide lots of fun activity and display empathy ourselves.
 He sings songs like “Mummie I love you.
 You are my favourite Mummie” which he makes up himself and can be very affectionate – but I worry when he doesn’t show any empathy if he has hit someone or hurt someone’s feelings.
 Please help.
 I so look forward to your response.

-Thanks so much for writing.
+A: Thanks so much for writing.
 Your son is blessed to have you for his mom - your loving and conscientious nature is evident in your email.
 It sounds to me like you are doing wonderful things for and with him.

 At age four, his little brain is still working on the wiring for empathy.
 The connections are tenuous, and even a little bit of stress from something as simple as a conversation he overheard at school can disconnect those wires.
 He's feeling something in there, but it doesn't always make its way to the surface at this age.